RyanMullins/Geog461W.SP2014.Labs/Lab0/Handout/Lab0_Handout.md

 ## 3.3 Cascading Style Sheets</h2>

 Cascading style sheets, or CSS, is a format for encoding style and formatting information for web pages.
 CSS allows you to define nearly every visual attribute of a web page.
 Style definitions can be made on elements of a given type, class, or ID.
 Type definitions are made by naming the HTML element type that is to be affected.
-Using CSS classes, specified in CSS files using the syntax '._className_', you can set the style of HTML elements with the class attribute containing a specific class name.
-Using HTML unique IDs, specified in CSS files using the '#_ID_' syntax, you can set the style for a single HTML element.
+Using CSS classes, specified in CSS files using the syntax `.className`, you can set the style of HTML elements with the class attribute containing a specific class name.
+Using HTML unique IDs, specified in CSS files using the `#ID` syntax, you can set the style for a single HTML element, though it is considered bad practice and should be avoided.
 Definitions can also be chained so that elements of a certain type look one way, while elements of that same type with a given class look another.
 See Listing 3.H for some examples.

 ```CSS
 /* ---- Defining the Style of DIV elements ---- */